aluveitie/RyzenMacPro/README.md

 This repository provides the basic EFI folder to run macOS Catalina on an ASRock Phantom Gaming ITX/TB3 motherboard.
 The default provided currently using a Ryzen 9 3900X 12 Core CPU and a Radeon RX 5500 XT.
 For a short guide to using different CPUs and GPUs see below (all kexts specific to those are named explicitely).
+This is intended as a reference and to share improvements for similar build, not as an out of the box EFI to download.
+It is highly recommended to start with a vanilla OpenCore and following [OpenCore Vanilla Guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) first.

 ## Ryzen Mac Pro build